esling/esling.github.io/_pages/atiam-ml-0-intro.md

   * **Source separation** - *SMC Mirum* dataset
   * **Speech recognition** - *CMU Arctic* dataset

 For the first parts of the tutorial, we will mostly use the classification dataset only.
-In order to facilitate the interactions, we provide the function ''importDataset'' that allows to import different audio datasets
+In order to facilitate the interactions, we provide the function `importDataset` that allows to import different audio datasets

 {% highlight Matlab %}
 function dataStruct = importDataset(classPath, type)